Search

 • Quantity of product used in task (small vs. large amounts)

 Once the hazard band is determined, a control measure strategy is suggested.
-A product with greater health hazards and higher exposure potential will have more stringent controls than a product with low health hazards that is unlikely to come in contact with or enter a worker's body.
+A product with greater health hazards and higher exposure potential will need more stringent controls than a product with low health hazards that is unlikely to come in contact with or enter a worker's body.

 Example: Process Control Banding